-Make it so that when you pick up your homework in 10 years you will, as easily as possible, understand the question, understand your answer, and believe your answer.
+Make it so that when you pick up your homework in 10 years, with no access to the syllabus or the assignments, you will, as easily as possible, understand the question, understand your answer, and believe your answer.
 That is your goal.
 All else is subservient to that.

 2. Print out.
 Print and attach the entirety of the code you use.
 Well commented internally and

 combination of methods you have the ability and time for, the reasons